davidgfolch/SchibstedWebappTest/readme.md

 ## Technical description

 Using jtwig for templates.<br/>
+Using Apache org.apache.httpcomponents.httpclient to parse params and response status constants<br/>
-Using log4j2 as default logger.<br/>
+Using Apache log4j2 as default logger.<br/>
-Using log4j2 JUL bridge to log httpserver logs.<br/>
+Using Apache log4j2 JUL bridge to log httpserver logs.<br/>